Skip To Main Content

 How It Happened

-• With just under 10 minutes remaining, Sadie Klein '29 stole the puck at the red line, looped around to the left boards, skated past two Red Dragon defenders and took a shot from close range that was saved by Cortland's Eline Gillodes.
+• With just under 10 minutes remaining, Sadie Klein '29 stole the puck at the red line and looped around to the left boards.
+Klein skated past two Red Dragon defenders and took a shot from close range that was saved by Cortland's Eline Gillodes.

-• With a little over eight minutes remaining, The Continentals tracked down a loose puck just beyond the left faceoff circle in their offensive zone.
-Lilly Truchon '26 shielded the puck and dropped it off to Puskar who fired a one-time shot towards the top of the net that beat the goalkeeper and tied the game at 1-1.
+• The Continentals tied the score with a little more than eight minutes to go after they tracked down a loose puck just beyond the left faceoff circle in their offensive zone.
+Lilly Truchon '26 shielded the puck and dropped it off to Puskar who fired a one-timer towards the top of the net that beat Gillodes.

-• Hamilton nearly found the go-ahead goal with just over one minute remaining in regulation.
-Sophia Rodham '27 drove the puck from the left boards along the goal line and centered a pass to Katie Allen '26 at the low slot.
-Allen's one-time shot was on target but Gillodes reacted quickly and made the glove save, and the contest was sent to overtime.
+• Hamilton nearly found the go-ahead goal with just over one minute remaining in the third.
+Sophia Rodham '27 drove the puck from the left boards along the goal line and centered a pass to Katie Allen '26 in the low slot.
+Allen's one-timer was on target but Gillodes reacted quickly and made the glove save, and the teams went to overtime.

-• Hamilton held the advantage in shots on goal during the overtime period by a tally of 4-2.
+• Hamilton held a 4-2 advantage in shots on goal during the overtime period.

 • Rodham skated into the edge of the left faceoff circle early in overtime and sent a pass to her right for Truchon, whose shot was saved by Gillodes.

-• Cortland went on a power play with 27 seconds remaining in overtime.
-The Red Dragons won the faceoff and worked the puck around their offensive zone, but their final shot was saved by Brown with 14 seconds remaining.
+• Cortland went on a power play with 27 seconds remaining.
+The Red Dragons won the offensive zone faceoff and worked the puck around, but their final shot was saved by Brown with 14 seconds remaining.

-• Both goalkeepers continued their stellar play in the shootout.
-Neither team found the back of the net in their first six attempts.
-After Cortland missed in the seventh round, Cuora Sullivan '26 made a quick move across the face of goal from right to left and lifted a backhand shot into the roof of the net to secure the shootout win for Hamilton.
+• Both goaltenders continued their stellar play in the shootout as neither team found the back of the net in their first six attempts.
+After Cortland missed in the seventh round, Cuora Sullivan '26 made a quick move just outside the crease from right to left and lifted a backhand shot into the roof of the net that secured the shootout win for Hamilton.

 • Cortland went on a power play just over one minute into the first period, but Hamilton limited the Red Dragons to one shot on goal during the two minutes.

-• Cortland broke the scoreless tie 11:46 into the first as Katie Diem received a pass from Carlen Bertrand along the right boards, skated through the right faceoff circle and poked a shot that snuck past Brown.
+• Cortland broke the scoreless tie 11:46 into the first.
+Katie Diem received a pass from Carlen Bertrand along the right boards, skated through the right circle and poked a shot that snuck past Brown.

-• Truchon found herself free in the right faceoff circle with 38 seconds left in the first and fired a low shot that was saved Gillodes.
+• Truchon found herself free in the right circle with 38 seconds left in the first and fired a low shot that was saved by Gillodes.

 • Both sides recorded six shots on goal during a scoreless second period.